GE HealthCare (GEHC)

 6. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Unfortunately, GE HealthCare’s 3.5% annualized revenue growth over the last four years was tepid.
-This was below our standard for the healthcare sector and is a tough starting point for our analysis.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last four years, GE HealthCare grew its sales at a mediocre 4.1% compounded annual growth rate.
+This fell short of our benchmark for the healthcare sector and is a tough starting point for our analysis.

-Long-term growth is the most important, but within healthcare, a stretched historical view may miss new innovations or demand cycles.
-GE HealthCare’s recent performance shows its demand has slowed as its annualized revenue growth of 2.5% over the last two years was below its four-year trend.
-GE HealthCare Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a stretched historical view may miss recent innovations or disruptive industry trends.
+GE HealthCare’s recent performance shows its demand has slowed as its annualized revenue growth of 2.7% over the last two years was below its four-year trend.

 We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, GE HealthCare’s organic revenue averaged 2.3% year-on-year growth.
+Over the last two years, GE HealthCare’s organic revenue averaged 2.2% year-on-year growth.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-GE HealthCare Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 4.4% over the next 12 months.
-While this projection indicates its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 3.8% over the next 12 months, similar to its two-year rate.
+Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 7. Operating Margin